angelobelchior/AspNetCore.Docs.pt-br/aspnetcore/blazor/components/index.md

 [!code-razor[](index/samples_snapshot/ParentComponent.razor?highlight=7-8)]

-<span data-ttu-id="1751f-222">Devido à maneira que :::no-loc(Blazor)::: renderiza conteúdo filho, os componentes de renderização dentro de um `for` loop exigirão uma variável de índice local se a variável de loop de incremento for usada no conteúdo do componente filho:</span><span class="sxs-lookup"><span data-stu-id="1751f-222">Due to the way that :::no-loc(Blazor)::: renders child content, rendering components inside a `for` loop requires a local index variable if the incrementing loop variable is used in the child component's content:</span></span>
+<span data-ttu-id="1751f-222">Devido à maneira que Blazor renderiza conteúdo filho, os componentes de renderização dentro de um `for` loop exigirão uma variável de índice local se a variável de loop de incremento for usada no conteúdo do componente filho:</span><span class="sxs-lookup"><span data-stu-id="1751f-222">Due to the way that Blazor renders child content, rendering components inside a `for` loop requires a local index variable if the incrementing loop variable is used in the child component's content:</span></span>
 >
 > ```razor
 > @for (int c = 0; c < 10; c++)